This post will share the workbook that will help a beginning canner plan, prepare and preserve with confidence this canning season!

 You’ll be able to refer to the season planner and pantry checklist so grab necessities like citric acid and 5% vinegar when you’re at the market- and not have to make a special trip later.

 The Canning Essentials Workbook also shares a great visual guide to the stove top- it SHOWS you where each pot should go, so you can SEE what your stove should look like.
-You’ll be set up for success the first time you can, and every time afterwards!
+You’ll be set up for success the first time you can, and every time afterward!
 You DON’T want to be reaching over the water bath processing pot to stir your preserves if you don’t have to, right?
 This diagram will help!

 Perhaps the most valuable page of all is the Acid & Canning guide that lists the pH values of all the fruits and veggies that you’d consider canning so you can make safe substitutions.
 Canning works partially because of acid.
 Foods inside of jars that we water bath or steam can are high in acid.
 That means you need to know if strawberries are just as acidic as cherries if you intend to swap them out, or if you can use lime juice instead of lemon.
 It also lists the pH of ingredients like honey, cocoa, and vinegar.